“I am a storyteller.

 Lego sets in the "olden day" were freeform.
 There were no instructions.
 No movie tie-ins.
 You just built stuff.

-I have an MFA in film production from USC’s School of Cinematic Arts and a BA in anthropology from SUNY at Buffalo.
-I’ve worked in the media industry since 2002, including stints at Pixar and Miramax, along with experience on feature-length documentaries, animation projects, special effects, and television.
-I’ve presented at Education Day at CFR, in addition to panels at ONA, Doc in Progress, and more.
+Jeremy is a three-time Emmy award-winning producer based in the Washington D.C. area.
+Currently, he produces and manages interactives, video, podcasts, and photography for CFR Digital, at the Council on Foreign Relations.
+Jeremy has his MFA in film production from USC’s School of Cinematic Arts and BA in anthropology from the University at Buffalo.
+He’s worked in the media industry since 2002, including stints at Pixar and Miramax, along with experience on feature-length documentaries, animation projects, special effects, and television.
+Jeremy has spoken at a number of conferences and special events including, an ONA panel and Docs in Progress.